 White people and [Black, Indigenous] People of Color [(BIPOC)] each have work to do separately and together [with respect to addressing racism].
-[Affinity spaces] can provide spaces for people to work within their own racial/ethnic groups.
 For white people, an [affinity space] provides time and space to work explicitly and intentionally on understanding white [dominant] culture and white privilege [often utilizing resources previously created by People of Color] and to increase one's critical analysis around these concepts.
 A white [affinity space] also puts the onus on white people to teach each other about these ideas, rather than constantly relying on People of Color to teach them.
-For People of Color, an [affinity space] is [an intentional] place to [gather] with their peers on their experiences of internalized racism, for healing and to work on liberation. \
+For People of Color, an [affinity space] is [an intentional] place to [gather] with their peers on their experiences of internalized racism, for healing and to work on liberation.

 Michael and Conger explain that mixed-race dialogues [about race and racism] are often inappropriate for white people, given that placing white folks in interracial dialogue is like "placing pre-algebra students in a calculus class.
-White people have so little experience discussing race, relative to their Colleagues of Color, that white people need something akin to a remedial course." \\ For white people, identifying whiteness and white dominant culture can be a great first step, and a white affinity space can be a great environment for this first step.
+White people have so little experience discussing race, relative to their Colleagues of Color, that white people need something akin to a remedial course."
+For white people, identifying whiteness and white dominant culture can be a great first step, and a white affinity space can be a great environment for this first step.